'. . . Washington, New York, Peking, Tirana, Budapest, Paris - wherever the TU-114 landed, it evoked admiration.'

-English-French sales brochure with a double page cutaway drawing showing from front to back: a forward 41-seat cabin, cloakroom, 48-seat restaurant, a double-deck galley-pantry, 4 compartments for 24 seats, a rear cabin for 54 seats, a cloakroom and toilets.
-The brochure focuses mainly on the aircraft's safety, range and especially passenger comfort with lots of cabin illustrations including one with a stewardess in the cabin with a 'Raketa' vacuum cleaner, after all, this was the space age.
+Sales brochure with a double page cutaway drawing showing from front to back: a forward 41-seat cabin, cloakroom, 48-seat restaurant, a double-deck galley-pantry, 4 compartments for 24 seats, a rear cabin for 54 seats, a cloakroom and toilets.
+Lots of cabin illustrations including one with a stewardess in the cabin with a 'Raketa' vacuum cleaner, after all, this was the space age.

 8 pp, 297 x 199 mm, EN-FR